- H. Dinani, M.A., (Toronto), Ph.D. (Emory), Assistant Professor

 Through our innovative learning environments, transformative feminist teaching and curriculum, students will learn to scrutinize structures of power, inequality and injustice.
 Students will ultimately develop the knowledge, language and tools they need to question conventional assumptions about the world around them.

-Topics include women’s roles in society, history, family, religion and politics; women, literature, and language; women, science, and the environment; gender, media, and the arts; gender and work; race, gender, and empire; sexuality and transnationality; violence, LGBT history and activism.
-Our program's interdisciplinary focus can be carried into many academic and professional areas in the Humanities and Social Sciences, as well in science and technology.
+Topics include women’s roles in society, history, family, religion and politics; women, literature, and language; women, science, and the environment; gender, media, and the arts; gender and work; race, gender, and empire; sexuality and transnationality; violence, LGBT history and activism; histories of Black feminism; gendered Islamophobia.
+Our program's interdisciplinary focus can be carried into many academic and professional areas in the Humanities and Social Sciences, as well as in science and technology.
 Students acquire skills in critical thinking, creative problem-solving, analytical research, effective writing and communication and community engagement.
 These skills prepare students for careers in education, research, journalism, arts, social work, activism, government, politics, law, business, administration, policy analysis and equity advocacy.

 Guidelines for first-year course selection

 For updates and detailed information regarding Women's and Gender Studies, please visit the Department of Historical and Cultural Studies website.